lengfeld/subpatch/website/ref/command-line.md

 value in the config.

+## subpatch configure

+    subpatch configure [-q | --quiet]

+Configure the current superproject to use subpatch.
+The command adds the `.subpatch` config file at toplevel directory of the superproject. subpatch uses the existens of this file as a marker that the project is using subpatch.

+This command works only for git repositories as superprojects currently. subpatch does not support other SCM tools or plain directories for now.

+Normally you do not have to exectued this command. `subpatch add` automatically configures the superproject if necessary.

+`-q,--quiet`: Suppress any output to stdout.

 ## Commands, not implemented yet

 The following list is a draft for additional commands. subpatch will implement